ziadalzarka/rapid.io/README.md

 Blocks can be injected into other Blocks classes, for example:

 > An authentication middleware may inject a User Model to lookup the user and validate privilages.

 Another example:

-> A middleware that creates a Book may need to connect to the Book model and connect to a Logger util to print out logs.

-Another example: